Heavy rainfall and effects on sewers: Data logger for heavy rain monitoring

 Monitoring the waste water level

-Data loggers can be used to continuously monitor the water level in the sewer.
+Data loggers can be used to continuously monitor the level in the sewer.
 During a heavy rainfall event, the level can rise sharply, which can indicate potential flooding.
-By recording these levels, operators can be warned in good time to take appropriate action to prevent flooding.
+By recording these levels, operators can be warned early to take appropriate action to prevent flooding.
 Heavy rainfall events occur quickly and are often over quickly.
-This is why live data and measurement intervals of 10 seconds are relevant in order to recognise such events.
+Live data and measurement intervals of 10 seconds are therefore relevant in order to detect such events.

 UTK Groundwater level measurement Data evaluation